Welcome on behalf of International Student and Scholar Services

 If you have been offered a scholarship, you will need to accept this award in the Financial Aid award notification section of your myOleMiss account.
 If you do not see an award that was expected, contact the office that made the offer.

-Rules and regulations regarding on-campus employment will be given at the International Student Orientation.
+Rules and regulations regarding on-campus employment will be given through the International Student Orientation.
 Meanwhile, you can read information regarding on-campus employment at our website for Student Employment

 OBTAINING A SOCIAL SECURITY NUMBER

-A Social Security number (also known as “SSN”) is issued by the Social Security Administration to all U.S. citizens and non-citizens who are work eligible.
+A Social Security number (also known as “SSN”) is issued by the Social Security Administration to all U.S. citizens and non-citizens who are eligible to work.
 It is used to report your income to the U.S. government and required in order to receive a paycheck.

 You may begin employment before being issued an SSN, however you will not receive your first paycheck until you have obtained an SSN.
 You may only apply for an SSN in person, after you have arrived in the U.S.